 Venefit™ using the ClosureFAST Catheter

-The Venefit™ procedure is the newest procedure for treating superficial veins with venous reflux disease.
+The Venefit™ procedure is the most common procedure currently used for treating superficial veins with venous reflux disease.
 Venefit™ uses The ClosureFAST™ catheter with either a 6.5 cm or 3 cm electrode to generate radiofrequency waves to heat and collapse the vein wall.
 The catheter is used to close the greater saphenous vein, lesser saphenous vein or the shorter access branches off these veins.

 Step 1 – Catheter tip positioned 2cm distal to the saphenofemoral junction.
 Tumescent fluid is administered.